 If you’re a Startup Founder; or if your business is relatively new, your efforts may be devoted to acquiring customers instead.

+Based on the age and focus of your business; here’s when you should focus on Customer Retention:

 Just Launching: If your business has just opened, it’s important to focus virtually all of your resources on Acquiring New Customers; successfully delivering products, services and running your company.